Cane Hill Hospital: Fires and demolition

 On 13 November 2010 a fire took hold in the administration block and went on to destroy all but the front facade of the building.
 The fire also destroyed the iconic clock tower.
 At about midnight, firefighters saw the clocktower crash to the ground in the blaze.
 The fire had been started in the basement of the building, draughting its way up through the ground and first floors before finally destroying the roof.

 Hospital cemetery

-The hospital had a cemetery on Portnalls Road for inmates which was last used for burials in September 1950 and was deconsecrated and cleared at the hospital site's redevelopment in 1981 when remains of nearly 6,000 people were exhumed and cremated at Croydon Cemetery in Mitcham Road.
+The hospital had a cemetery on Portnalls Road for patients which was last used for burials in September 1950 and was deconsecrated and cleared at the hospital site's redevelopment in 1981 when remains of nearly 6,000 people were exhumed and cremated at Croydon Cemetery in Mitcham Road.
 Among the remains were those of British First World War servicemen, who were known to have had separate areas in the cemetery where they had been originally buried with military honours.
 Research from plans indicated there were two designated main 'Service Plots', numbered 411 and 420, where six were buried in each grave.
-Eighteen of these, who had qualified for commemoration by the Commonwealth War Graves Commission (CWGC), are commemorated on a memorial the CWGC erected in Croydon Cemetery, where their ashes had been scattered at 'Location 1000' in the grounds, in 2015.
+Eighteen of these servicemen, who had qualified for commemoration by the Commonwealth War Graves Commission (CWGC), are commemorated on a memorial the CWGC erected in Croydon Cemetery, where their ashes had been scattered at 'Location 1000' in the grounds, in 2015.

+Notable Patients

+Cane Hill Hospital accommodated several notable patients in its history: